Castro19/LAEP-GPT/tasks.md

 ### Task 3: Setting Form

 - Once a user signs up, present a form that allows them to insert information like availability, interest, and etc.
-  - Work in progress, seperated teacher vs student accounts, added custom field to teacher called about which is also added to the database and accessable
+  - Seperated teacher vs student accounts, added custom field to teacher called about which is also added to the database and accessable
   - Availability also added to both database and forms
-  - TODO: Add availability section to student and teacher accounts and add that to database info

 - Send the information to the back-end to be inserted into the database.
   - DONE for what is currently implemented

-- Either remove or update sign up with email so that it gathers the same information + works at all

-- Update or remove guest sign in as an option
-  - Allow guests to talk to teacher AI but limit matching capabilities maybe?

 ### Task 4: Role-based Access Control